Mets stifle Phillies behind deGrom

 "I think we have to be a little bit more optimistic after the last six days than we were coming out of Los Angeles," Mets general manager Sandy Alderson said Friday afternoon.

-The Mets are 9 1/2 games behind the Washington Nationals in the NL East and nine games behind Colorado (pending the Rockies' game late Friday against the Arizona Diamondbacks) in the race for the second wild card.
+The Mets are 9 1/2 games behind the Washington Nationals in the NL East and 9 1/2 games behind Colorado in the race for the second wild card.

 "Going into L.A. and getting our teeth kicked in was kind of a wakeup call," said deGrom, who was the only Mets starter not to face the Dodgers in last week's series.
 "We're running out of time.
 I think everybody's kind of on the same page.
 We know we've got a good team.
 Just a matter of going out there and playing."